vaishali896/FairFight-Transparent-Blockchain-Battle-Engine/README.md

-ha ha# Project Title: FairFight: Transparent Blockchain Battle Engine
+# Project Title: FairFight: Transparent Blockchain Battle Engine

 ## Project Description
 FairFight is a decentralized battle engine that allows two players to stake funds and engage in a verifiable on-chain duel.
 An admin or oracle determines the outcome, and the winner claims the pooled stake.